Papers

 Overview of Bayesian Deep Learning

 Bayesian Deep Learning (BDL) offers an alternative view of neural network modeling that incorporates uncertainty into its predictions.
 Despite its theoretical appeal, the uptake of BDL within the AI community has been slow, which can be attributed to scalability challenges and a lack of widely accepted benchmarks and evaluation metrics.
-This overview analyzes the foundational elements of BDL and explore the strengths and existing limitations of BDL methodologies, with a particular emphasis on computational tractability and the ability to integrate prior knowledge.
+This overview analyzes the foundational elements of BDL and explores the strengths and existing limitations of BDL methodologies, with a particular emphasis on computational tractability and the ability to integrate prior knowledge.

 Strengths of Bayesian Methods